Mountain Pine, Arkansas: Transportation

 Mountain Pine is connected by Arkansas Highway 192, which connects to Arkansas Highway 7 between Hot Springs Village and Jessieville, and by Arkansas Highway 227, which connects to U.S. Route 270 in Hot Springs.

 Notable person

 Bobby Bones was born in Mountain Pine.
-He hosts a Nashville morning radio show called The Bobby Bones Show.
+He hosts a nationally syndicated morning radio show based out of Nashville, TN called The Bobby Bones Show.